sertansenturk/cookiecutter-ds-docker/docs/01_cookiecutter.rst

 Afterward, the project will be created in ``/{ base_folder }/{{ cookiecutter.repo_slug }}``.

-For additional command line options, please refer to the `advanced options <https://cookiecutter.readthedocs.io/en/latest/advanced/cli_options.html#command-line-options>`__ in the official cookiecutter documentation.
+For additional command-line options, please refer to the `advanced options <https://cookiecutter.readthedocs.io/en/latest/advanced/cli_options.html#command-line-options>`__ in the official cookiecutter documentation.

 *****************************************
 Local Usage